-The Country Reports project provides structured, independent analysis of the diving profession at a national level, covering all sectors of the industry within a single, coherent framework.
+The Country Reports project provides structured, independent analysis of the diving profession at national level, based on field observation, professional input, and cross-sector evaluation.

-Purpose and Scope
+Purpose and scope

 The 10-Sector Framework

-- Recreational Diving & Training
+Recreational Diving & Training

-- Commercial & Industrial Operations
+Commercial & Industrial Operations

-- Scientific & Research Diving
+Scientific & Research Diving

-- Medical & Hyperbaric Diving
+Medical & Hyperbaric Diving

-- Environmental & Restoration
+Environmental & Restoration

-- Public Safety & Military
+Public Safety & Military

-- Media, Communication & Industry Voice
+Media, Communication & Industry Voice

-- Manufacturing, Engineering & Trade
+Manufacturing, Engineering & Trade

-- Operations & Support Infrastructure
+Operations & Support Infrastructure

-- Sports, Performance & Public Engagement
+Sports, Performance & Public Engagement

 What a Country Report Contains

-Industry Overview
+Industry overview

-Training and Certification Landscape
+Training and certification

 Availability, accessibility, and quality of professional training pathways.

-National laws, enforcement realities, professional obligations, and operational compliance.
+National laws, enforcement, compliance, and operational obligations.

-Marine ecosystems, conservation status, local threats, and environmental pressures.
+Marine ecosystems, conservation status, and environmental pressures.

-Operational Risks
+Operational risks

-Infrastructure and Logistics
+Infrastructure

-Key Stakeholders
+Stakeholders

-Operators, institutions, authorities, professional groups, and influential actors.
+Operators, institutions, authorities, and professional groups.

-Market Opportunities
+Market opportunities

-Growth areas, investment potential, development gaps, and strategic opportunities.
+Growth areas, investment potential, and development gaps.

-Strategic Outlook
+Strategic outlook

 Medium- to long-term trajectory of the national diving profession.

-Practical overview of progression within and between sectors.
+- Career progression within and between sectors

 Use Cases

-Institutional and Strategic Users
+Institutional and strategic users

 - Governments and ministries